 ADM Provides the Most Safety for Bond Proceeds

-Typically, FDIC insurance is limited to $250k per ownership category at each insured bank.
+Typically, FDIC / NCUA insurance is limited to $250k per ownership category at each insured bank.
 This limit is often far too low to protect the full amount of proceeds from a bond referendum and leaving funds unprotected can create additional risk for the municipality.
-In the past, some issuers have extended FDIC protection by opening accounts with several banks.
+In the past, some issuers have extended protection by opening accounts with several banks.
 This process can be labor intensive because municipal employees must search for banks paying competitive rates, maintain relationships with each of these banks, and reconcile several different accounts.

 However, with advances in financial technology, or fintech, municipalities can now get protection for all of their referendum funds without the added workload.
 Here, at the American Deposit Management Co.
-[ADM], our clients can achieve extended FDIC protection for all their bond proceeds through a single account and a single monthly statement.
+[ADM], our clients can achieve extended FDIC / NCUA protection for all their bond proceeds through a single account and a single monthly statement.

 ADM Provides Highly Competitive Returns for Bond Proceeds While Staying in Compliance